Corrositex Test Method for Dermal Corrosivity Testing

 The panel concluded that:

-- Corrositex® is useful for certain testing circumstances, such as testing performed to comply with the U.S. Department of Transportation regulations.
+- Corrositex® is useful for certain testing circumstances, such as testing performed to comply with DOT regulations.

 - Corrositex® can serve as a stand-alone test for evaluating the corrosivity or noncorrosivity of acids, bases, and acid derivatives and can replace the use of animals.

-Corrositex® is accepted as an alternative to a procedure specified in the U.S. Department of Transportation (DOT) Hazardous Materials Regulations (DOT-SP 10904) for DOT packing group classification of corrosive materials.
+Corrositex® is accepted as an alternative to a procedure specified in the DOT Hazardous Materials Regulations (DOT-SP 10904) for packing group classification of corrosive materials.

 Peer Review Panel Report

 Corrositex®: An In Vitro Test Method for Assessing Dermal Corrosivity Potential of Chemicals

 The Results of an Independent Peer Review Evaluation Coordinated by the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) and the National Toxicology Program (NTP) Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM)